 What is a “No Drop” Policy

 The “no drop” policy means that police and prosecutors simply won’t dismiss a case because an alleged victim wants them too or files a drop charges form.
 What’s important to your case is that this does not mean that your case will never be dismissed or resolved in a manner where you will not end up with a conviction.
 The policy means that police and prosecutors alike take these cases seriously and will prosecute and seek out a conviction if possible.
 Don’t go it alone, contact a Charleston domestic violence lawyer to defend you.

 No Contact Bond Restrictions

 Often when a person is given a bond on a domestic violence case the accused is placed on a no-contact order by the judge, which means that if you live with the victim, you will not be allowed to return home once you are released from jail.
 Sometimes this can be modified by a court order but not always.
 So, if you are placed on a no-contact condition of bond do not violate the terms or you will face certain jail time again and possibly additional charges.

 If you have been convicted of domestic violence (DV), even if it is domestic violence 3rd degree misdemeanor offense, you are prohibited under federal law from possessing a gun.
 This means there are no special exceptions for hunters or any other recreational users.
 What many people don’t realize is that although the state law may not prohibit the possession of a gun, federal law certainly does, and it is applied in all states of the U.S. so you cannot legally hunt in any part of the country, not just South Carolina, that’s why you need to consult a Charleston domestic violence lawyer to get help in your case.

-Charleston Domestic Violence Attorney
+Charleston, SC Domestic Violence Attorney